Hola a todos!

 With regards to my Spanish progress, I am still steadfastly improving.
 My most difficult struggle is understanding people when they speak here, since the people of Chile speak very rapidly and unclearly (quite the unfortunate combination for a student of Spanish).
 Nevertheless, I am primarily focusing on staying motivated and encouraged to continue pushing forward despite the adversity; this has been hard, because sometimes I become frustrated and feel like I will never learn, or that I will not learn as much as I would like before I leave back to the States.
 Irrespective of the struggles I have with the language, I try to enjoy the progress and remember that there’s beauty in the struggle – you just have to find it.

 Lastly, I want to include a picture of some of the great friends I have made here in Chile so far.
 That has definitely been one of my favorite things about my time here.
 The landscapes, cities, and monuments are great, but I would not have enjoyed any of these things nearly as much had it not been for the amazing people I’ve experienced them with.
-There’s something very nuanced and indescribably special about being in the presence of good people.
+There’s something very nuanced and indescribable about being in the presence of good people.
 It augments experiences and almost makes the other conditions around you subordinate.
 The fact that we just so happened to be in one of the most beautiful cities I’ve ever come across was the cherry on top.

 Until next time!